Raguram-N/Exam_Buddy_Student_Screen/README.md

 **Progress:** `1 / 3 inputs identified`

-> Now, plants are chefs.
+> Now, Imagine plant as chefs.
 They mix ingredients.
 Sunlight is the stove.
 >
 > What gas from the air do you think is their main ingredient?
 >